corey-richardson/archery-tool/README.md

 This function determines the correct age category for a member based on their year of birth.
 Categories are aligned with the `AgeCategories` enum in the schema.

-It takes an optional `displayFlag` paremeter, which when set as true will display the display-friendly label using `EnumMapping` to map the enum type.
+It takes an optional `displayFlag` parameter, which when set as true will display the display-friendly label using `EnumMapping` to map the enum type.

 If the `year` parameter is `null`, it will default to returning *"Senior"*.